mikecaines/local-ci-cargo-audit/README.md

 # local-ci-cargo-audit

-A simple tool to run `cargo audit` for multiple projects, and create/delete a report file depending on whether everything is up-to-date or not.
+A simple tool to run `cargo audit` for multiple projects, and create/delete a report file depending on whether any crate has a vulnerability or not.

 This can be handy to use on a dev machine, to notify yourself if any of your projects have vulnerable dependencies.

-You can run it periodically via user-level CRON, and the report file will be created/deleted to indicate whether everything is up-to-date or not.
+You can run it periodically via user-level CRON, and the report file will be created/deleted to indicate whether any crate has a vulnerability or not.
 Similar to how `/run/reboot-required` behaves.

 ## Usage